 A nonconformity is any failure to meet a requirement.
 A requirement can be that of a customer’s, statutory or regulatory body, ISO 9001 or your organization’s (i.e. Failure to follow a procedure).
 When a nonconformity occurs, you must react to it by either controlling and correcting it or dealing with the consequences.
 Then you must determine the root cause(s), evaluate the need to eliminate the cause(s) so the nonconformity does not reoccur and implement any corrective action necessary.
 A corrective action is defined as the action taken to prevent recurrence of a nonconformity.

-One of the more significant changes between the 2008 and 2015 standard is the replacement of the term “preventative action” with “risks and opportunities”.
-The motivation behind this change is to make the 9001 standard consistent with other ISO standards.
-The basic concept between preventative action and risk management is the same, assess the risk and mitigate it based on severity, but the terminology has changed.
-Click here for more information regarding risk.
+ISO 9001:2015 standard has replaced the term “preventative action” with “risks and opportunities”.
+The motivation behind this is to make the 9001 standard consistent with other ISO standards.
+The basic concept between preventative action and risk management is the same- assess the risk and mitigate it based on severity; the only difference is that the terminology has changed.